cse-sim/cse/doc/src/docs/input-data/rsys.md

 Type: float

-For rsType=ASHP, rated heating coefficient of performance at outdoor dry-bulb temperature = 47 ^o^F. For rsType=WSHP, rated heating coefficient of performance at source fluid temperature = 68 ^o^F.
+For rsType=ASHP, rated heating coefficient of performance at outdoor dry-bulb temperature = 47 °F. For rsType=WSHP, rated heating coefficient of performance at source fluid temperature = 68 °F.

 {{
   member_table({